-Fundraising costs in 2022 reflect the commencement of rebuilding fundraising capabilities, which had been significantly reduced in 2021 given COVID-19 pandemic lockdowns and the uncertain economic environment.
+Fundraising costs in 2023 reflect increasing the Trust's fundraising capabilities, including new staffing, which had been significantly reduced in 2021 and 2022 given COVID-19 pandemic lockdowns and the uncertain economic environment.
+The benefit of the investment in the fundraising is expected in 2024 and onwards.